 - Be 18 years old or over.

-- The students whose English is not their first language require to prove their English language skills which is equivalent to upper intermediate level (IELTS 5.5).
+- Students must have good communication skills.
+Candidates whose English is not their first language may be required to prove their English language skills which is equivalent to an upper intermediate level (IELTS 5.5).

 Knowledge and Skills